-The University of Sydney provides on-demand access to High Performance Computing (HPC) services that support high-quality research as part of our investment in improving research infrastructure.
+The University of Sydney provides on-demand access to High Performance Computing (HPC) and Virtual Research Desktop services to support high-quality research as part of our investment in improving research infrastructure.

 For information about how to use the Artemis service: